 This distinction keeps the workflow respectful without overcorrecting.
 A polite "not right now" is different from "remove our company from your lists."
 Your system should let the team record the difference.

-In addition to legal compliance, campaigns must respect social network policies.
+Legal rules are not the only constraint.
+Campaigns also have to respect social network policies.
 Browser extensions that inject code into page DOMs, scrape aggressively, or click at robotic intervals can create account risk even when the message itself is polite.

 The safer operating principle is simple: minimize suspicious behavior, keep sending human-paced, and avoid tools that ask you to hand over credentials casually.
 A compliance checklist should cover the toolchain, not just the copy.